Skip to main content

 Form experiments to make progress by validating assumptions.

-What is the best protocols to go about identification and prioritization to aligning intention and attention on solving the important problems you have the capability to act on.
+What is the best protocol to standardize for the identification and prioritization for aligning intention and attention on solving the important problems you have the capability to act on.

 Flow of Value